santhoshmanikandan/hashnode-blogs/cke7fd36x01u7yjs18asmbqfb.md

-## So what's a dependency injection
+## So what's dependency injection?

 Consider this situation, a class named EmployeeList which reads a list of employee names from files